hmlongco/Resolver/README.md

 }
 ```

-The XYZViewModel needs an instance of an object that implements a XYZFetching protocol, one that implements XYZUpdating, and it also wants to use a XYZService for good measure.
+The XYZViewModel needs an instance of an object that implements a XYZFetching protocol, one that implements XYZUpdating, and it also wants access to a XYZService for good measure.

 The XYZService, in turn, needs a reference to an XYZSessionService to do its job.